Starsky & Hutch (film): Plot

-The duo are then assaulted by an Asian dealer and his knife-wielding son, working for Feldman.
-After an interrogation, they deduce that Feldman stores the drugs in his garage.
+The duo are then attacked by another of Feldman's dealers, causing damage to the Gran Torino, which a hungover Starsky is furious about.
+They visit the dealer's apartment, only to be attacked again, this time by his knife-wielding young son.
+After they interrogate the dealer (and Starsky almost shoots himself in a game of Russian Roulette), they deduce that Feldman stores the drugs in his garage.
 They go undercover as mimes at his daughter's Bat Mitzvah; confronting Feldman, Starsky shoots the lock off his garage door, inadvertently killing a pony inside that had been a gift for his daughter.
-Feldman exonerates them, figuring the botched operation will take heat off him, but Doby indefinitely suspends both detectives, and though Starsky defends Hutch, Doby reveals a complaint Starsky filed against Hutch weeks ago.
+Feldman hopes the botched operation will take heat off him, but Doby indefinitely suspends both detectives and reveals a complaint Starsky filed against Hutch weeks ago.
 Starsky tries to explain himself to Hutch, but an argument leads to a split in their friendship.

 A bomb meant for Hutch instead injures his young neighbor Willis.
 Visiting him in the hospital, Starsky and Hutch reconcile and decide to shut down Feldman's drug business.
-Aided by Huggy Bear, who grudgingly serves as Feldman's golf caddie, they learn that Feldman plans to sell the drugs at a charity ball by hiding them in Volkswagen Karmann Ghias to be given away to other dealers.
+Aided by Huggy Bear, who grudgingly goes undercover as Feldman's golf caddy, they learn that Feldman plans to sell the drugs at a charity ball by hiding them in Volkswagen Karmann Ghias to be given away to other dealers.

 The duo enter the party in disguise with Stacey and Holly as their dates.
-Deducing Feldman's plan, they shoot open a VW's trunk, revealing the large stash of cocaine.
-Feldman takes Hutch hostage, and Starsky, attempting to rescue him, accidentally shoots Captain Doby in the shoulder, though Hutch declares Reese was responsible.
+Deducing Feldman's plan, they shoot open the trunk of a Karmann Ghia on stage, revealing the large stash of cocaine.
+Feldman takes Hutch hostage, and Starsky, attempting to rescue him, accidentally shoots Captain Doby in the shoulder, though Hutch blames Reese.
 In the confusion, Feldman and his girlfriend Kitty escape with the money from the cocaine deal, leading Starsky and Hutch on a car chase through a golf course.

-As Feldman and Kitty take off in his yacht, Starsky and Hutch try to ramp Starsky's Torino off a pier in pursuit, but jumps way off course and lands in the sea.
-The two manage to escape to safety.
-Meanwhile, Huggy, hiding on board, knocks Feldman out with a golf club that Feldman had accused him of losing, and takes one of Feldman's money briefcases for himself.
+As Feldman and Kitty take off aboard a yacht, Starsky and Hutch pursue them to the end of the docks and jump the Gran Torino off a loading ramp, hoping to land it on the yacht.
+Instead, they overshoot and land in the water.
+The two manage to escape to safety, but the car sinks to the bottom of the bay and is lost.
+Meanwhile, Huggy, hiding on board the yacht, knocks Feldman out with a golf club and takes one of Feldman's briefcases of money (and his sunglasses).

-Celebrating the capture of Feldman, Jutsum, and Kitty, Starsky mourns the loss of his car.
-Huggy surprises him with another Gran Torino (bought from the original Starsky and Hutch duo, David Soul and Paul Michael Glaser).
-The two partners roll out on another case in their new ride.
+At a party celebrating the capture of Feldman, Starsky mourns the loss of his car.
+Huggy surprises him with another, identical Gran Torino (bought from the original Starsky and Hutch duo, David Soul and Paul Michael Glaser).
+The two partners roll out on another case in their new ride, driving triumphantly through the L.A.
+River as the credits roll.